 Vicky Cooling - Parent Governor - Term of office 26.02.15 - 25.02.19

 I’m a mother of two and a Certified Accountant with over 18 years’ experience working in an accounts practice and more recently as a self-employed Accountant for small businesses.
-I have a daughter who is a pupil at our school and a daughter who is due to start school this year.
+I have two daughters who are pupils at our school.

-I have been a Parent Governor at Nunnery Wood Primary since February 2015 and I sit on the Finance and StaffingCommittee.
+I have been a Parent Governor at Nunnery Wood Primary since February 2015.
 I became a Governor as I wanted to be more involved in my daughter' 'school, so when a vacancy arose seeking someone with a background in finance I thought this was a great opportunity to make a positive contribution to the school.
 I want all children at NWPS to enjoy learning and achieve their full potential in a safe and supportive environment.

 In my spare time I enjoy spending time with my family, swimming, walking and going to the movies.